avien19/gitgud2024/README.md

 git remote add origin [https://github.com/YOUR_USERNAME/YOUR-REPOSITORY-NAME.git](https://github.com/YOUR_USERNAME/YOUR-REPOSITORY-NAME.git)

 # Push changes to GitHub
-git push --set-upstream origin main
+git push --set-upstream origin main [or replace --set-upstream with -u]
-Use code with caution.
 ```

 ## Contributing to an Existing Branch on GitHub